Antarctic bottom water: Formation and circulation

-Antarctic bottom water is created in part due to the major overturning of ocean water.

 Antarctic bottom water is formed in the Weddell and Ross Seas, off the Adélie Coast and by Cape Darnley from surface water cooling in polynyas and below the ice shelf.
-A unique feature of Antarctic bottom water is the cold surface wind blowing off the Antarctic continent.
-The surface wind creates the polynyas which opens up the water surface to more wind.
-This Antarctic wind is stronger during the winter months and thus the Antarctic bottom water formation is more pronounced during the Antarctic winter season.
-Surface water is enriched in salt from sea ice formation.
-Due to its increased density, it flows down the Antarctic continental margin and continues north along the bottom.
-It is the densest water in the free ocean, and underlies other bottom and intermediate waters throughout most of the southern hemisphere.
+An important factor enabling the formation of Antarctic bottom water is the cold surface wind blowing off the Antarctic continent.
+The surface winds advect sea ice away from the coast, creating polynyas which opens up the water surface to a cold atmosphere during winter, which further helps form more sea ice.
+Antarctic coastal polynyas form as much as 10% of the overall Southern Ocean sea ice during a single season, amounting to about 2,000 km3 of sea ice.
+Surface water is enriched in salt from sea ice formation and cooled due to being exposed to a cold atmosphere during winter, which increases the density of this water mass.
+Due to its increased density, it forms overflows down the Antarctic continental slope and continues north along the bottom.
+It is the densest water in the open ocean, and underlies other bottom and intermediate waters throughout most of the southern hemisphere.
 The Weddell Sea Bottom Water is the densest component of the Antarctic bottom water.

+A major source water for the formation of AABW is the warm offshore watermass known as the circumpolar deep water (CDW; salinity > 35 g/kg and potential temperature > 0 °C).
+These warm watermasses are cooled by coastal polynyas to form the denser AABW.
+Coastal polynyas that form AABW help prevent the intruding warm CDW water masses from gaining access to the base of ice shelves, hence acting to protect ice shelves from enhanced basal melting due to oceanic warming.
+In areas like the Amundsen Sea, where coastal polynya activity has diminished to the point where dense water formation is hindered, the neighboring ice shelves have started to retreat and may be on the brink of collapse.